survivejs/react-book/manuscript/05_react_and_flux.md

 Instead of slicing and concatenating data, it would be possible to operate directly on it.
 For example a mutable variant such as `this.notes.splice(targetId, 1)` would work.
 We could also use a shorthand, such as `[...notes.slice(0, noteIndex), ...notes.slice(noteIndex + 1)]`.
 The exact solution depends on your preferences.
 I prefer to avoid mutable solutions (i.e., `splice`) myself.

 It is recommended that you use `setState` with Alt to keep things clean and easy to understand.
-Manipulating `this.notes` directly would work but that would miss the intent. `setState` provides a nice analogue to the way React works so it's worth using.
+Manipulating `this.notes` directly would work, but that would miss the intent and could become problematic in larger scale as mutation is difficult to debug. `setState` provides a nice analogue to the way React works so it's worth using.

 We have almost integrated Flux with our application now.
 We have a set of actions that provide an API for manipulating `Notes` data.
 We also have a store for actual data manipulation.
 We are missing one final bit, integration with our view.
 It will have to listen to the store and be able to trigger actions to complete the cycle.